 You will undertake an independent investigation in a specific area of interest and communicate your findings in a written dissertation.

-Leather Manufacture and Sustainability (all pathways)
+Leather Manufacture and Sustainability (20 credits)

 - Module code: LEA3005

 Introduces the social and environmental indicators and how they are used to support the sustainability and social responsibility within the leather industry.